 Background on the CSC Certification Program

-The original focus of the program was on encouraging local governments to commit to act on climate change by passing a resolution containing the 10-point CSC Pledge.
+The original focus in 2009 was on encouraging local governments to commit to act on climate change by passing a resolution containing the 10-point CSC Pledge.
 Announced in 2014, the certification program represents the next step in the evolution of the program; it provides specific guidance on how to implement the CSC pledge.
 In order to be designated a Certified Climate Smart Community, a municipality must go beyond the CSC Pledge by completing and documenting a suite of actions that mitigate and adapt to climate change at the local level.

 The CSC Certification program was developed in partnership with six pilot communities and with funding from the New York State Environmental Protection Fund through the DEC Hudson River Estuary Program and in cooperation with the New England Interstate Water Pollution Control Commission.
 On Earth Day in 2014, New York State Governor Andrew Cuomo announced the launch of the certification program.